Bigweevil/VickyWarAnalyzer/README.md

 1. Download this repository
 2. Run `mvn install` in the base directory.
 Everything should install without problems.
 3. Run `mvn jfx:jar` to compile it into a jar.
 The result an be found in `target/jfx/app`.

+Note, if you see an error with "packager", install an older version of jfx, I specifically used jfx 8.

 4. Use `mvn eclipse:eclipse` to generate the project files for Eclipse.
 You might also need the m2e Eclipse plugin.

 ### Code